lqc/thinkcspy/source/events.rst

     the other?
 Which one more closely resembles reality --- i.e. the traffic lights in your town?

 #.
 Now that you've got a traffic light program with different turtles for each light, perhaps
-    the visibility / invisibilty trick wasn't such a great idea.
+    the visibility / invisibility trick wasn't such a great idea.
 If you watch the traffic lights, they turn on and off --- but when they're off they are still there, perhaps just a darker color.
     Modify the program now so that the lights don't disappear: they are either on, or off.
 But when they're off, they're still visible.